BBS-contact/BBS-Open-System/platform/partners/index.md

 Global funding systems often suffer from:

 - corruption
+- selective access
 - hidden influence
+- political pressure
-- selective access
+- opaque decision-making
-- bureaucracy
+- inefficient bureaucracy
-- lack of accountability

-BBS replaces this with an ethical, transparent, and neutral model that benefits society as a whole.
+BBS replaces this with a model where:

+- funding is transparent
+- partnerships are ethical
+- records are immutable
+- influence is traceable
+- opportunities are fair and open

+This ensures that public resources truly serve the public good.

 ---

 ## Development Status

-The framework is defined at a high level.
+The Grants & Partnerships framework is defined at a conceptual, high level.
-Technical implementation will be introduced gradually as legal, ethical, and security standards mature.
+Technical implementation, verification protocols, and legal alignment will be introduced gradually as the BBS ecosystem matures.

+Only the public, non-sensitive layer is presented here.